 '''

 sms:

 core:

 admin_port: '13000'

 smsbox_port: '13001'

 enable: no

 loglevel: '0'

 sendsms:

 max_parts_per_message: '5'

 port: '13002'

 smsc:

 dest_addr_npi: '1'

+'''

+'''

 dest_addr_ton: '1'

 enquire_link_interval: '58'

 host: 1.2.3.4

 id: default_smsc

 max_pending_submits: '10'

 no_dlr: yes

 password: password

 port: '2775'

 source_addr_npi: '1'

 source_addr_ton: '1'

 system_type: ''

 throughput: '5'

 transceiver_mode: '1'

 username: username

 '''

 - sms.core.admin_port: Port number of admin interface of SMS core module (running on LB nodes). - sms.core.smsbox_port: Port number used for internal communication between bearerbox module on LB nodes and smsbox module on PRX nodes.
-This is a listening port of the bearerbox module (running on LB nodes). - sms.enable: Set to ${\tt yes}$ if you want to enable SMS module. - sms.loglevel: Log level of SMS module; the default 0 will result in writing only the most important information into the log file. - sms.sendsms.max_parts_per_message: If the SM needs to be sent as concatenated SM, this parameter sets the max. number of parts for a single (logical) message. - sms.sendsms.port: Port number of smsbox module (running on PRX nodes). - · sms.smsc. : Parameters of the connection to an SMSC - dest_addr_npi: Telephony numbering plan indicator for the SM destination, as defined by standards (e.g. 1 stands for E.164) - dest_addr_ton: Type of number for the SM destination, as defined by standards (e.g. 1 stands for "international" format) - enquire_link_interval: Interval of SMSC link status check in seconds - host: IP address of the SMSC - id: An arbitrary string for identification of the SMSC; may be used in log files and for routing SMs.

-- no_dlr: Do not request delivery report; when sending an SM and this parameter is set to yes, NGCP will not request DR for the message(s).
-May be required for some particular SMSCs, in order to avoid "Incorrect status report request parameter usage" error messages from the SMSC. - password: This is the password used for authentication on the SMSC. - port: Port number of the SMSC where NGCP will connect to. - source_addr_npi: Telephony numbering plan indicator for the SM source, as defined by standards (e.g. 1 stands for E.164) - source_addr_ton: Type of number for the SM source, as defined by standards (e.g. 1 stands for "international" format) - system_type: Defines the SMSC client category in which NGCP belongs to; defaults to "VMA" (Voice Mail Alert) when no value is given.
+This is a listening port of the bearerbox module (running on LB nodes). - sms.enable: Set to ${\tt yes}$ if you want to enable SMS module. - sms.loglevel: Log level of SMS module; the default 0 will result in writing only the most important information into the log file. - sms.sendsms.max_parts_per_message: If the SM needs to be sent as concatenated SM, this parameter sets the max. number of parts for a single (logical) message. - sms.sendsms.port: Port number of smsbox module (running on PRX nodes). - · sms.smsc. : Parameters of the connection to an SMSC - dest_addr_npi: Telephony numbering plan indicator for the SM destination, as defined by standards (e.g. 1 stands for E.164) - dest_addr_ton: Type of number for the SM destination, as defined by standards (e.g. 1 stands for "international" format) - enquire_link_interval: Interval of SMSC link status check in seconds - host: IP address of the SMSC - id: An arbitrary string for identification of the SMSC; may be used in log files and for routing SMs. - max_pending_submits: The maximum number of outstanding (i.e. not acknowledged) SMPP operations between the NGCP and SMSC.
+As a guideline it is recommended that no more than 10 (default) SMPP messages are outstanding at any time. - no_dlr: Do not request delivery report; when sending an SM and this parameter is set to yes, NGCP will not request DR for the message(s).
+May be required for some particular SMSCs, in order to avoid "Incorrect status report request parameter usage" error messages from the SMSC. - password: This is the password used for authentication on the SMSC. - port: Port number of the SMSC where NGCP will connect to. - source_addr_npi: Telephony numbering plan indicator for the SM source, as defined by standards (e.g. 1 stands for E.164) - source_addr_ton: Type of number for the SM source, as defined by standards (e.g. 1 stands for "international" format)

+- system_type: Defines the SMSC client category in which NGCP belongs to; defaults to "VMA" (Voice Mail Alert) when no value is given.
 (No need to set any value) - throughput: The max. number of messages per second that NGCP will send towards the SMSC.
 (Value type: float) - transceiver_mode: If set to 1 (yes / true), NGCP will attempt to use a TRANSCEIVER mode connection to the SMSC.
 It uses the standard transmit port of the SMSC for receiving SMs too. - username: This is the username used for authentication on the SMSC.